 In all of our work it is important to always update our inventory to reflect emerging science and spatial priorities, you can help us by sharing any information we should be aware of – download this worksheet and send it back to us (we’ve found the easiest way for partners to complete this is to print, write and draw on the worksheet, scan, then email).

-Some spatial priorities we have identified to date include:
+A sample of spatial priorities identified to date include:

 - Arid Lands Initiative Shared Priority Areas.
 This public-private collaboration utilized existing scientific analyses and on-the-ground knowledge to map spatial priorities for terrestrial species and habitats as an information tool.
 Data layers from this effort are available on a project page on Databasin.
 This effort does not extend into the arid lands of British Columbia, but does include priorities within the arid lands of Washington’s Cascadia.